Total Live Articles: 430

 If no improvement after 4 weeks:

-• Try different formulation of topical potent corticosteroid, and/or
+• Try a different formulation of topical potent corticosteroid, and/or

-• Apply topical agents to remove adherent scale before application of topical steroid
+• Apply topical agents to remove adherent scale before application of the topical steroid

-1st line: topical mild / moderate potent corticosteroid once / twice daily for 2 weeks
+1st line: topical mild / moderate potency corticosteroid once / twice daily for 2 weeks

 1st line: narrow-band UVB light therapy